 Site preparation begins at Vivergo Fuels’ 25 acre plot at Saltend Chemicals Park, near Hull.
 The site was chosen due to its suitability for the business including the existing infrastructure and utilities.

 Mechanical construction work begins on site.
-Over 20 contractor companies employing over 800 people were involved, resulting in the largest civil engineering/construction project outside of the Olympic programme.
+Over 20 contractor companies employing over 800 people were involved, resulting in the largest civil engineering/construction project outside of the London 2012 Olympic programme.

 Commissioning commenced at Vivergo Fuels’ world scale biorefinery.
 Commissioning activity involved testing all parts of the plant to ensure that they work safely and effectively.